FocuserLLC/LucidSkill/terms-of-use.md

 ## 14. Support

 We are solely responsible for support of LucidSkill.
-Questions, problems and feature requests can be sent to support@lucidskill.app.
+Questions, problems and feature requests can be sent to info@focuserllc.com.
 Refund and billing questions must go to Apple or Google, who process all payments.

 ## 15. Governing law & disputes